 The present study sought to expand upon existing measures of word meaning by generating a set of affordance norms for highly concrete nouns.
 Unlike existing semantic word norms, which operationalize meaning in terms of shared features or free associations, affordances describe meaning in terms of objects’ actionable properties (Gibson, 1977).
 Thus, affordances describe complex actor-object interactions, which are less likely to be captured by semantic feature production or free association tasks.
 To generate these norms, we presented participants with a series of object words and had participants complete an open-ended response task in which they listed the various ways in which each object could be used.
 In doing so, we were able to capture a variety of affordance information for each object, including common/uncommon affordances (represented by AFS and AFP) and set-sizes for each object (AFSS).
 Finally, we developed an interactive R Shiny application, which provides easy access to the final dataset and contains several options for exploring these norms.

 To test the validity of our affordance norm set, we began by comparing our three affordance measures with several lexical/semantic variables, including BOI, concreteness, SUBTLEX frequency, and AoA.
 Because BOI ratings capture information regarding an object’s perceived interactivity, we anticipated that affordance measures would correlate with BOI.
-However, weak correlations emerged between BOI and affordances, suggesting that each measure likely assesses separate constructs.
-Additionally, affordance measures were weakly correlated with concreteness.
-Separately, a weak correlation was detected between AFS and SUBTLEX, suggesting that as words become more frequent, their set of respective uses increases.
-This finding is consistent with behavioral ecology, as objects which occur more frequently in one’s environment are more likely to lend themselves to multiple uses.
-Finally, a weak correlation between AFSS and AoA suggests that as individuals age, their perceptions of object use change.
+However, only weak correlations emerged between BOI and affordances, suggesting that each measure likely assesses separate constructs.
+Additionally, all affordance measures were weakly correlated with concreteness, though we note that given the restricted range of this value (i.e., all cues were high concrete nouns), caution is needed when interpreting affordance-concreteness relations.
+Separately, weak a positive correlation was detected between AFS and SUBTLEX while a weak negative correlation emerged between AFSS and AoA.
+The presence of these correlations suggests two important insights.
+First, higher frequency cues generally lend themselves to a greater number of uses, likely because high frequency nouns often provide more general depictions of objects, rather than being highly specific.
+Second, cue objects acquired later in life are likely to have more limited use sets, as these items tend to be less frequent and more specific.
+Additionally, our finding that frequency correlates with AFS is consistent with a behavioral ecology account of affordances, as objects which occur more frequently in one’s environment are more likely to lend themselves to multiple uses.
+Finally, our finding that QSS is positively related to affordance set size but negatively related to AFS is consistent with our prediction that as affordances with larger overall set-sizes would have weaker overall cue-affordance relations.

-Finally, we tested the degree of overlap between our two cue-affordance measures (AFS and AFP) and semantic/associative measures.
-First, we assessed the degree of cue-affordance pairs which overlapped with cue-target pairs in the Nelson et al. (2004) free-association norms and Buchanan et al.’s semantic feature production norms.
+We then tested the degree of overlap between our two cue-affordance measures (AFS and AFP) and semantic/associative measures.
+First, we assessed the degree to which cue-affordance pairs overlapped with cue-target pairs in the Nelson et al. (2004) free-association norms and Buchanan et al.’s semantic feature production norms.
 For both datasets, overlap was low, with < 5% of pairs appearing in both the affordance norms and either the free-association or feature production norms.
 As such, the lack of overlapping pairs suggests that responses in our affordance norming task were successfully reflecting actionable properties, rather than related associates or features of cue-items.
 To confirm this, we assessed the correlations between AFS, AFP, FAS and COS.
-Consistent with our predictions, affordance measures were weakly correlated with associative/semantic measures of meaning, demonstrating divergent validity from pre-existing measures of meaning.
+Consistent with our predictions, affordance measures were weakly correlated with associative/semantic measures of meaning, demonstrating divergent validity.